2515 Dole Street

 Center for Excellence in Native Hawaiian Law

 The Ka Huli ‘Ao Center for Excellence in Native Hawaiian Law was established in 2005 at the law school through a grant under the Native Hawaiian Education Act.
 The center focuses on education, research, community outreach, and the preservation of invaluable Hawaiian historical and legal materials.
-It also offers new courses and supports law students as they pursue legal careers and leadership roles in the Native Hawaiian community.
+It also offers a variety of courses and supports law students as they pursue legal careers and leadership roles in the Native Hawaiian community.
 Center faculty have expertise in many aspects of Native Hawaiian rights, water law, Federal Indian law, and traditional and customary rights issues.
 With assistance from the Office of Hawaiian Affairs (OHA) and other generous community supporters, the center supports a Post-JD Research Fellowship program; awards Summer Fellowships allowing law students to work for Native Hawaiian organizations over the summer; awards student scholarships; and publishes scholarship on Native Hawaiian law.
 Students may receive a Certificate in Native Hawaiian Law by taking a series of courses in this specialization.

 Dual Degree and Graduate Certificate Programs